JeffreyHuynh1/csci3022/resources/syllabus.md

 |     D- |   60-62     |
 |     F  |   00-59     |

-Finally, regardless of non-exam scores, an average (unweighted) of 50% on the two exams is required to pass the course with a C- or better.
+Finally, regardless of non-exam scores, an average of 55% on the two exams is required to pass the course with a C- or better.

 ### Collaboration Policy